silvest/HEPfit/Doxygen/Usage.md

 __NOTE:__ Our MPI implementation of SusyFit cannot be used with BAT compiled with the `--enable-parallelization` option.
-It is mandatory to use the MPI patched version of BAT as explained in the @ref PageInstallation page
+It is mandatory to use the MPI patched version of BAT as explained in the @ref PageInstallation page.

 ### Output Files: